wxt-dev/wxt/docs/guide/publishing.md

 ## First Time Publishing

-If you're publishing an extension to a store for the first time, it's recommended that you manually navigate the process.
+If you're publishing an extension to a store for the first time, you must manually navigate the process.
 Each store has unique steps and requirements that you need to familiarize yourself with.

 Each store requires that a ZIP file be uploaded.
 You can generate these using the `wxt zip` command: